scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

   case _ => "invalid day"   // the default, catch-all
 ```

-In this example the variable `i` is tested against the cases shown.
+In this example, the variable `i` is tested against the cases shown.
-If it’s between `0` and `6`, `day` is bound to a string that represents one of the days of the week.
+If it’s between `0` and `6`, `day` is bound to the string that represents that day of the week.
-Otherwise, the catch-all case is represented by the `_` character, and `day` is bound to the string, `"invalid day"`.
+Otherwise, it matches the catch-all case represented by the character, `_`, and `day` is bound to the string, `"invalid day"`.

+Since the cases are considered in the order they are written, and the first matching case is used, the default case, which matches any value, must come last.
+Any cases after the catch-all will be warned as unreachable cases.

 > When writing simple `match` expressions like this, it’s recommended to use the `@switch` annotation on the variable `i`.
 > This annotation provides a compile-time warning if the switch can’t be compiled to a `tableswitch` or `lookupswitch`, which are better for performance.